Draft

 Or, more exotic for me, Open Source Defense — “100% gun rights, 0% culture war”.

-In fact there are variants strains of social contagion hypotheses in circulation, depending how broadly or narrowly we define the terms here, but I think we can gloss over that for now.
+In fact there are variant strains of social contagion hypotheses in circulation, depending on how broadly or narrowly we define the terms here, but I think we can gloss over that for now.

 There is another concept that is very useful here: